 What Tarpon Springs’ ban has done is not just wrong, it is unconstitutional.
 The Florida Constitution prohibits using government power to benefit a favored economic group at the expense of others.
 Yet that is exactly what Tarpon Springs’ ban has done: It pick winners and losers in the marketplace instead of allowing customers to make that choice.

-That is why Elijah and Ashley have joined forces with the Institute for Justice to fight for their right to earn an honest living.
-They have filed a lawsuit asking the court to find that the Commissioners’ favoritism violates the Florida Constitution.
+Elijah and Ashley joined forces with the Institute for Justice and filed a lawsuit asking the court to find that the Commissioners’ favoritism violates the Florida Constitution.
+Unfortunately, without a good location to operate from, SOL Burger struggled financially and in early 2022 Elijah and Ashley had to sell the business and move away from Tarpon Springs.

 Tarpon Springs residents Elijah and Ashley Durham open their food truck—SOL Burger.